adracus/quick/README.md

 ## Usage

-quick focuses on fast startup and a fast learning experience considered that it is quite similar to express.
+quick focuses on fast startup and a fast learning experience considered that it is quite similar to spray.

-To create and start a server, first create one.
-Then, route handlers, middleware and error handlers can be added.
-They differentiate by their function signature:
-Routes have the signature `(Request request, Response response)`, middleware `(Request request, Response response, next)` and error handlers `(error, Request request, Response response, next)`, as known from express.
+To start, first create a directive.
+Then pass this directive to the creation of a server which can then be started on a specified port and host.

 Additionally, quick comes with some predefined middleware such as json, urlencoded and text body parsers, logging middleware and error handlers.